-If you are considering buying a company – whether or not you’re acquiring share capital or assets – the position that you will find yourself in is one of caveat emptor, which loosely translates as ‘buyer beware’.
-As a consequence of this, you will want the comfort and assurance of knowing that you’ve secured what you thought you were buying, which is where the issue of warranties come in.
+If you’re considering buying a company – whether or not you’re acquiring share capital or assets – the position that you will find yourself in is one of caveat emptor, which loosely translates as ‘buyer beware’.
+Because of this, you will want the comfort and assurance of knowing that you’ve acquired what you thought you were buying, which is where the issue of warranties come in.

-Here, Michael Key, one of our dispute resolution solicitors, explains how and why warranties are used when buying a company.
-He explains in more detail how and why warranty claims arise, how they can be avoided, and what limitations and protection may be afforded by particular agreements and documents.
+In this article, our dispute resolution solicitors, explain how and why warranties are used when buying a company.
+They explain in more detail how and why warranty claims arise, how they can be avoided, and what limitations and protection may be afforded by particular agreements and documents.

 What is a warranty?

-Put simply, a warranty is a contractual statement made by a vendor in respect of certain assets of the company.
-It takes the form of a written statement (or a series of statements), and backs up claims the vendor has made about the business in the process of selling it to you.
-As touched upon above, the purpose of any warranties is to provide you with some security regarding future outlays, in light of the fact that not all potential issues with the business will necessarily materialise during the due diligence process.
-On that note, it’s important to point out that the purpose of warranties is to complement the due diligence process, not be separate from it.
+Put simply, a warranty is a written statement (or a series of statements) that backs up claims the seller has made about the business in the process of selling it to you.
+The purpose of any warranty is to provide you with some security regarding the future, not all potential issues with the business will materialise during the due diligence process.
+On that note, it’s important to point out that the purpose of warranties is to complement the due diligence process, not to be separate from it.

 When are warranties likely to be necessary?

-Broadly speaking, there are likely to be several types of warranties necessarily given in relation to multiple areas.
-Some examples include account issues, employment issues, commercial contracts, environmental matters, legal disputes, machinery and tax matters, to name but a few.
+Broadly speaking, there are likely to be several types of warranties that can be given.
+Some examples include accounting issues, employment issues, commercial contracts, environmental matters, legal disputes, machinery and tax matters, to name but a few.

 Why do warranty claims arise?

-Generally speaking, the main reason why warranty claims arise is because the purchaser hasn’t got what they thought they were buying in the first instance.
-If this happens to you, you would ultimately look to the warranties given by the vendor when the purchase of the business was being finalised in order to see whether or not you have any right to either unravel the purchase, or any grounds to sue the seller for damages.
+Generally speaking, the main reason why warranty claims arise is because the buyer hasn’t got what they thought they were buying in the first instance.
+If this happens to you, you will ultimately look to the warranties given by the seller when the purchase of the business under the SPA in order to see whether or not you have any right to either unravel the purchase, or any grounds to sue the seller for damages.

 How can warranty claims be avoided?

-The most crucial point to be aware of when it comes to avoiding warranty claims as a buyer is to ensure that sufficient time and credence is given to the due diligence process, making certain that you or your solicitor has rigorously checked through all the warranty claims made by the vendor, which will include making sure they’ve disclosed against everything possible in the disclosure letter.
+The most crucial point to be aware of when it comes to avoiding warranty claims as a buyer is to ensure that sufficient time and credence is given to the due diligence process, making certain that you or your solicitor have rigorously checked through all the warranty claims made by the seller, which will include making sure they’ve disclosed against everything possible in the disclosure letter.